Remuneration policy

 Pension

 Members of executive management are entitled to pension according to collective bargaining agreements and contracts with Peab.
 All pension obligations are defined contribution pensions.
-The maximum pension contribution is 35 percent of basic annual pay and retirement age is 65.
-Previous pension plans of 47 percent of basic annual pay and retirement at 62 only apply to already concluded agreements.
-Salary waives may be used to increase pension provisions through one-off pension contributions in the form of bonus exchanges.
+The current pension contribution is maximum 35 percent of annual basic pay and contractual retirement age is 65.
+The previous pension contribution of maximum 47 percent of annual basic pay and contractual retirement age of 62 is only valid for contracts already entered into.
+Salary waives may be used to increase pension provisions through one-off pension contributions in the form of salary or bonus exchanges.

 Company cars